michaelwhyte/videoFill/README.md

 If you are like most web developers, you probably have to support the Microsoft Edge browser.
 The Edge browser does support the `object-fit` property, but only for image elements.
 It does not support `object-fit` for HTML video elements.

 To get around this limitation we can use JavaScript.
-In this case using JavaScript as a plugin for the jQuery library.
+In this case using jQuery plugin.

 ## How Do I Use This Thing?